Who should register

 A. Yes.
 Once you complete the assignments and the online quizzes successfully, you will get a certificate, suitable for framing.
-Your employer is the one who decided what training/certification to recognize or not.
+Your employer is the one who decides what training/certification to recognize or not.
 In the end, you have to adhere to the internal training requirements of the employer.

 If you work in the City of Toronto and intend to write tickets on behalf of the City of Toronto, you MUST attend a mandatory workshop run by the Toronto Police Traffic Division.
 This is to show you HOW to fill out their tickets, what the process is that is required for filing and prosecutions, as well as other local requirements such as signage and how to deal with vehicles in Handicapped spaces and towing of abandoned or illegally parked vehicles.

 You must contact the City of Toronto to take this workshop in order to get your ticket book.
 There is a process for the private property owner to become approved to be able to do this.
 IF you are an employer or security guard company in Toronto, all the information required to permit the writing of tickets and to obtain certification/appointment as a Toronto Bylaw M.L.E.O. is on this website:

 Q. What is a M.L.E.O.?

 A. The term is sourced in section 15 of the Ontario Police Services Act.
 It stands for Municipal Law Enforcement Officer, a term that is unique in Canada as it ONLY applies in Ontario.
 When a person is hired by a Municipality or obtains authority to write Parking Tickets on private property they are captured by this term.

 Q. What is a “Provincial Offences Officer”(P.O.O.) and what is the relationship to being appointed as a M.L.E.O.?